wenext-limited/pr-agent/docs/docs/tools/improve_component.md

 ## Overview

-The `improve_component` tool generates code suggestions for a specific code component that changed in the PR. it can be invoked manually by commenting on any PR:
+The `improve_component` tool generates code suggestions for a specific code component that has changed in the PR. it can be invoked manually by commenting on any PR:

 ```